Building Raised Beds – Materials, Dimensions, and Soil Mixes

-Raised beds have become the go-to solution for Pacific Northwest gardeners, and for good reason.
-Our region’s heavy clay soil, wet winters, and short growing season all favor elevated planting areas.
-Whether you’re dealing with compacted urban soil, poor drainage, or simply want a more organized garden, raised beds offer advantages that in-ground planting can’t match.
+That’s what makes raised beds endearing to us Pacific Northwest gardeners—they solve our three biggest problems at once: heavy clay soil, wet winters, and short growing seasons.
+Whether you’re dealing with compacted urban soil, drainage issues, or just want a more organized garden, raised beds deliver advantages that in-ground planting simply can’t match.

 Better Drainage

-The most compelling reason for raised beds in the Pacific Northwest is drainage.
+The most compelling reason for raised beds here is drainage.
 Our clay soils hold water like a sponge, creating soggy conditions that rot roots and prevent early-season planting.
-Raising your planting area even 6-8 inches above grade dramatically improves drainage, allowing excess water to escape and roots to breathe.
+Raising your planting area even 6-8 inches above grade dramatically improves drainage, letting excess water escape and roots breathe.

 Earlier Soil Warming